Peter Hough

 On The Day

 Some of the group may leave from a central point and car share, others will travel straight from home to the start.
 Those doing the latter will have contacted you, so you will know if everyone has arrived.
-If someone is unavoidably delayed, or aren't coming, they should text or phone you.
+If someone is unavoidably delayed, or aren't coming, they should text you.
 If there's no phone signal, you should wait a few minutes, but no more.

 Briefly address the party before you go